-The Koala (Phascolarctos cinereus) has been listed as vulnerable under the NC Act and the EPBC Act at the time of the Section 75 EPBC Act controlled action decision for the Project (on 22 November 2019).
-The Koala listing status under the EPBC Act was subsequently updated to endangered in 2022 (after the controlled action decision has been made and significant survey effort was completed.
-The impact to the species has therefore been assessed using the criteria that applied at the time of the controlled action decision (consistent with legal expectations).
+The Koala (Phascolarctos cinereus) has been listed as vulnerable under the NC Act and the EPBC Act at the time of the Section 75 EPBC Act controlled action decision for the Project.
+The Koala listing under the EPBC Act was announced to change to endangered in 2022 after the controlled action decision has been made.
+The impact to the species has been undertaken using the criteria that applied at the time of the controlled action decision.